 What are the facts?

-- COMT inhibitors are only effective when used in combination with levodopa.
+- Only effective when used in combination with levodopa.

-- When a person takes levodopa, an enzyme in the body call catechol-O-methyl transerase (COMT) converts a portion of the levodopa into a form that is useless.
+- When taking levodopa, an enzyme in the body call catechol-O-methyl transerase (COMT) converts a portion of the levodopa into a form that is useless.

-- COMT inhibitors block the COMT enzyme from converting levodopa into a useless form, thus making more levodopa in the brain available and helping to reduce PD symptoms.
+- Block the COMT enzyme from converting levodopa into a useless form, thus making more levodopa in the brain available and helping to reduce PD symptoms.

 - Discoloration of urine (reddish brown or rust-colored)